Obito1903/obito.fr/content/projects/arpiae/index.md

 As a member of this association, I and another student were tasked with redesigning the website.

-Using native JavaScript and the Tailwind CSS framework, we built it around a minimalist and pure design.
+Using native JavaScript and the Tailwind CSS framework, we built it around a minimalist and simple design.

 {{< image src="main.png" alt="Main page" position="center" style="border-radius: 8px;" >}}